jaytintran/full-stack-simple-product-store/README.md

 - **React.js** – A powerful JavaScript library for building interactive UIs.
 React enables fast rendering and a seamless user experience using reusable components and a virtual DOM.
 - **React Router** – Handles client-side routing, allowing for smooth navigation between pages without reloading the browser.
 - **Axios** – A promise-based HTTP client for making API requests to the backend.
+- **Chakra UI** – A modern component library for React that provides accessible and customizable UI components.
+- **Zustand** – A small, fast, and scalable state-management solution for React applications.

 ### **Backend**